Endarire/Dark-Tidings-for-BG2/README.md

 Please note that there are different installation requirements for the different versions of the game.
 See the PDF documentation for details.

-Credits:
+**Credits**
 Acifer: Mod design, Graphics
-Sirick : English version
+Sirick: English version
 Laura Hirsbrunner: Readme Microsoft Word template
 Endarire: GitHub uploading and prettification

-Special Thanks:
+Special Thanks
-@LavaDelVortel : Additional help & ideas, Beta testing
+LavaDelVortel: Additional help & ideas, Beta testing
 Morywen: Beta testing